customary international law is developed from _____.

 Persistent Objector Doctrine

-It's important to note the "persistent objector" doctrine.
-If a state consistently objects to a developing customary rule from its inception, that state is not bound by the rule, even if it becomes widely accepted.
+It's important to note the persistent objector doctrine.
+If a state consistently objects to a developing customary rule from its inception, it may not be bound by that rule.
+This requires a clear and persistent objection from the outset, not a subsequent rejection after the rule has solidified.